gwen-interpreter/gwen-web/README.md

 [gwen](https://github.com/gwen-interpreter/gwen) interpreter.
 It allows teams to automate front end web tests by writing specifications instead of code.
-It also provides users with the ability to write and debug tests interactively before committing them to an automation cycle.
+It also provides users with the ability to interactively debug tests before committing them to an automation cycle.

 Once the tests have been written, gwen-web is able to run them